Women's Welfare Association

-Muassasa-i Khayriyya-i Zanan ('Women's Welfare Association') or (WWA), also known as the 'Women's Society' and from 1975 called '(Afghan) Women's Institute (WI)', was a women's organization in Afghanistan, founded in 1946.
-It was also known as Da Mirmanech Tulaneh or Da Mermeno Tolana ('The Women's Society') (DMT).
+Muassasa-i Khayriyya-i Zanan ('Women's Welfare Association', or WWA), also known as the 'Women's Society' and from 1975 called (Afghan) Women's Institute (WI), was a women's organization in Afghanistan, founded in 1946.
+It was also known as Da Mirmanesh Tulane or Da Mermano Tolana ('The Women's Society') (DMT).
 It became independent of the government in 1975 and was renamed the "(Afghan) Women's Institute" or WI.
 From 1953, it published its own publication, Mirman.

 History

 Background

 King Amanullah Khan and Queen Soraya Tarzi had promoted women's rights in the reform program in the 1920s, as well as establishing the first women's organisation (Anjuman-i Himayat-i-Niswan), but after their deposition in 1929, their reforms had been abolished.
 After the Second World War, however, the government saw a need to reform Afghan society, and women's emancipation was a part of that policy.

 The WWA was established during a period of reform in women's rights: women were allowed to study at the Kabul University in 1950, and from that point onward, educated middle class and upper-class women started to be employed at state institutions such as banks, libraries and the air line in the major cities.
 There was a need for the government to support these changes by use of a specific organization.